Sea turtles slowly coming ashore

 ENGLEWOOD — With beach restoration underway on Knight and Don Pedro islands, Brenda Bossman and sea patrol volunteers have to dig up and relocate sea turtle nests.

-With dredged sand being pump onto the shoreline, turtle nests must be dug up and relocated outside of the beach restoration area.
+With dredged sand being pumped onto the shoreline, turtle nests must be dug up and relocated outside of the beach restoration area.

-Of the three nests laid so far this season, one was lost to coyotes, another saw only 19 eggs left by coyotes and turtle patrol volunteers dug out 130 eggs and relocated from the third, undisturbed nest.
+Of the three nests laid so far this season, one was lost to coyote predation, another saw only 19 eggs left by coyotes and 130 eggs were dug out and relocated from the third, undisturbed nest.

-This turtle season seems to be off to a slow start compared to previous years, suggested Bossman who the state permit holder overseeing 18 sea turtle patrol volunteers.
+This turtle season seems to be off to a slow start compared to previous years, said Bossman, the state permit holder overseeing 18 sea turtle patrol volunteers.
 The local sea turtle nesting season extends from May 1 to Oct.
-31, but turtles are known to nest in late April.
+31.

-Mote Marine Laboratory oversees sea turtle nesting from Venice to Longboat Key.
-More than 300 volunteers patrol 35 miles of Gulf beaches.
-According to its report posted on mote.org, only four nests were documented from April 15-25, one on Longboat Key, one on Siesta Key in Sarasota, and two on Casey Key near Nokomis.
-The Siesta Key nest was the first nest of the season and was reported April 20.
+Mote Marine Laboratory oversees sea turtle nesting from Venice to Longboat Key, overseeing 300 volunteers who patrol 35 miles of Gulf beaches.
+According to its April 15-25 report posted on mote.org, only four nests were reported, one on Longboat Key, one on Siesta Key and two on Casey Key.
+The Siesta Key nest was the first nest of the season and was reported on April 20.

 “We usually have more nests, but Mote usually has the first ones,” Wilma Katz said.

 Katz and Zoe Bass are the state permit holders overseeing Coastal Wildlife Club sea turtle patrol volunteers on Manasota Key.
-The club will start posting weekly nesting reports next week at coastalwildlifeclub.org, or on its Facebook page.
+The CWC will start posting weekly nesting reports on its website at coastalwildlifeclub.org or on its Facebook page.

 Manasota Key appears to be off to a good start, seeing 30 nests or more so far this season.
-The club members hadn't yet tabulated nor posted the exact number of nests or false crawls, which is when females drag themselves onto beaches but fail to lay a nest.
+The CWC hadn’t yet tabulated nor posted the exact number of nests or false crawls, which is when females drag themselves onto beaches but fail to lay a nest.

-While the season officially started on May 1, Coastal Wildlife Club volunteers began patrolling Manasota Key in April.
+While the season official started May 1, CWC volunteers had already begun patrolling on Manasota Key.

-"In recent years, monitoring on parts of Manasota Key has been required to begin on April 15," Coastal Wildlife Club board member Carol Leonard told the Sun.
-"This is primarily because of projects such as the current beach nourishment."
+“In recent years, monitoring on parts of Manasota Key has been required to begin on April 15,” CWC board member Carol Leonard told the Sun.
+“This is primarily because of projects such as the current beach nourishment.”

-As of April 30, club volunteers documented 30 nests on Manasota Key.
+As of April 30, CWC volunteers documented 30 nests on Manasota Key.
 In the past, patrols on Manasota Key encountered only occasional late April nests.
 Turtles may be nesting earlier, Leonard suggested.

-Anyone who spots a sea turtle nesting on Manasota Key during daylight hours is asked to email the Coastal Wildlife Club immediately at info@coastalwildlifeclub.org with the time and location of the nesting turtles.
-They are also asked to provide photographs and contact information.
+Anyone who spots a sea turtle nesting on Manasota Key during daylight hours is asked to email the Coastal Wildlife Club immediately at info@coastalwildlifeclub.org with the time and location of the nesting turtles, photographs and contact information of the spotter.

 The Kemp’s ridley, the smallest and rarest of the sea turtle species, normally nests during the day and especially on windy days.
 Reports by beach walkers alerting the CWC to their nests are very helpful.